-Swim with Dolphins in the Wild: "On their terms, in their turf."
-This company caters to conscientious adventure seekers who want to explore Hawaii's amazing marine heritage with an eco-sensitive, respectful marine biologist guide.
-In addition to swimming with wild dolphins, you may find yourself snorkeling alongside native Hawaiian sea turtles ("honu") on coral reefs and encountering whales (year-round).
-Wonderful staff.
+Swim with Dolphins in the Wild: This company caters to conscientious adventure seekers who want to explore Hawaii's amazing marine heritage with an eco-sensitive and respectful marine biologist guide.
+In addition to swimming with wild dolphins, you may find yourself snorkeling alongside native Hawaiian sea turtles on coral reefs and encountering whales (year-round).
 Tip: their "Best of the West" tour rocks!
-Highly recommended!

-Whale Watching Every winter, humpback whales leave their feeding grounds in Alaska and head south to Hawaii to give birth and mate.
-Nearby Halona Blowhole has a fantastic perch from which to view these magnificent mammals from shore, but they're visible from just about anywhere.
-The key is patience.
-If you really want to see them, we recommend setting aside a few hours.
-Take a hat, sunscreen, water and some snacks, then relax and enjoy the show.
+Whale Watching: Every winter (Dec-Apr), humpback whales head south to Hawaii and they're visible from everywhere there is coast.
+If you really want to see them, we recommend setting aside a morning or afternoon, take a hat, sunscreen, some water and snacks, then relax and enjoy the show.
 The Makapu'u Lighthouse Trail is a great place to view these beautiful creatures.